vespa-engine/documentation/documentation/use-case-shopping.md

 This sample application is built around the Amazon product data set found at [http://jmcauley.ucsd.edu/data/amazon/links.html](http://jmcauley.ucsd.edu/data/amazon/links.html).
-A small sample of this data is included in the sample application, and the full data sets are available from the above site.
+A small sample of this data is included in the sample application, and full data sets are available from the above site.
 This sample application contains scripts to convert from the data set format to Vespa format.
 These are the `convert_meta.py` and `convert_reviews.py`.
 See the README file for example of use.

-When feeding reviews, there is a custom [document processor](https://docs.vespa.ai/documentation/document-processing-overview.html) that intercepts the document write and updates the parent item with the review rating, so the aggregated review rating is kept stored with the item.
-This is more an example of a custom document processor than a recommended way to do this, as feeding the reviews more than once will result in increased values.
-To do this correctly, you should probably calculate this offline so a re-feed does not cause unexpected results.
+When feeding reviews, there is a custom [document processor](https://docs.vespa.ai/documentation/document-processing-overview.html) that intercepts document writes and updates the parent item with the review rating, so the aggregated review rating is kept stored with the item.
+This is more an example of a custom document processor than a recommended way to do this, as feeding the reviews more than once will result in inflated values.
+To do this correctly, one should probably calculate this offline so a re-feed does not cause unexpected results.

-### Features in applications
+### Highlighted features

 * [Multiple document types](https://docs.vespa.ai/documentation/search-definitions.html)

     Vespa models data as documents, which are configured in search definitions that defines how documents should be stored, indexed, ranked, and searched.
-    In Vespa you can have multiple documents types, which can be defined in ``services.xml`` how these should be distributed around the content clusters.
+    In Vespa you can have multiple documents types, which can be defined in `services.xml` how these should be distributed around the content clusters.
-    This application uses two document types: item and review.
-Search is done in the items, but reviews refer to a single item and are rendered on the item page.
-In this application both document types live in the same content cluster.
+    This application uses two document types that both are stored in the same content cluster: item and review.
+Search is done on items, but reviews refer to a single parent item and are rendered on the item page.

 * [Custom document processor](https://docs.vespa.ai/documentation/document-processing-overview.html)

     In Vespa you can set up custom document processors to perform any type of extra processing during document feeding.
-One example is to enrich the document with extra information, and another is precalculating values of fields to avoid unnecessary computation during ranking.
+One example is to enrich the document with extra information, and another is to precalculate values of fields to avoid unnecessary computation during ranking.
 This application uses a document processor to intercept reviews and update the parent item's review rating.